 - A. FOUR HOUR FACILITY INSPECTION: The employee on-call shall perform the normal four (4) hour facility inspections on Saturday, Sunday, and all Agency authorized Holidays as required.
 The "four-hour facility inspection" is defined as the daily duties in which the Agency facilities are inspected and production data recorded.
 Four hours are allotted to perform these duties, and employees will be paid a minimum of four (4) hours, even if the employee actually works for less than four (4) hours. - B. ON-CALL TIME: Employees on on-call time shall answer information only calls, carry the on-call cell phone for the entire shift, and be available for any emergency call-out that may arise during the hours of their on-call shift.
-Employees having on-call responsibilities are required to live within a forty-five-minute drive of the Agency boundary. - C. STAND-BY DUTY: Employees on stand-by duty on Monday, Tuesday, Wednesday, Thursday, or Friday will be paid one (1) hour of their base pay rate for each day of service.
-Employees on stand-by duty on Saturday, Sunday, or Agency authorized Holidays will be paid three (3) hours of their base pay rate.
-Stand-by duty pay is not considered overtime. - D. CALL OUT TIME: Call-out time refers to the time an employee is called out after regular working hours when that employee has on-call duty.
-Call-out time does not include the time required to make the four (4) hour facility inspection on a weekend or holiday day, information only calls or carrying the on-call cell phone for the entire shift.
-Call-out time shall be compensated as overtime and paid at one and one half (11⁄2) times the employee's regular rate or pay prorated (adjusted) by the application of the on-call compensation earned during the on-call period.
-In other words, the on-call pay (standby pay) is included in the regular rate for the purposes for calculating overtime.
-This will be noted on the paycheck as "STNDBYOT".
-Overtime shall be paid for an actual call-out for the time time worked with a minimum of one-hour compensation, except that information only calls shall be paid as overtime for the actual duration of the call and not subject to the one-hour minimum compensation that applies to an actual call-out.
+Employees having on-call responsibilities are required to live within a forty-five-minute drive of the Agency boundary. - C. STAND-BY DUTY: Employees on stand-by duty on Monday, Tuesday, Wednesday, or Thursday, or Friday will be paid one (1) hour of their base pay rate for each day of service.
+Employees on stand-by duty on Friday, Saturday, Sunday, or Agency authorized Holidays will be paid three (3) hours of their base pay rate.
+Stand-by duty pay is not considered overtime.
+An employee on stand-by duty may be called back to work that is considered "call out time" and paid accordingly. - D. CALL OUT TIME: Call-out time refers to the time an employee is called out after regular working hours when that employee has on-call duty.
+Call-out time does not include the time required to make the four (4) hour facility inspection on a weekend or holiday day, information only calls or carrying the on-call cell phone for the entire shift (compensated under "Stand-by Duty").
+Call-out time shall be compensated as overtime and paid at one and one half (11⁄2) times the employee's regular rate or pay prorated (adjusted) by the application of the oncall compensation earned during the on-call period.
+In other words, the on-call pay (stand\by pay) is included in the regular rate for the purposes for calculating overtime.
+This will be noted on the paycheck as "STNDBYOT" or similar code.
+Overtime shall be paid for an actual call-out for the time-time worked with a minimum of one-hour compensation, except that information only calls shall be paid as overtime for the actual duration of the call and not subject to the onehour minimum compensation that applies to an actual call-out.